 Hey there!
 I am the illustrator/”writer” of Morning Ashes!
 I say “writer” as the story is based on our DnD campaign, so while I try to make our story as cohesive as possible and tweak it for flow, I certainly cannot take ALL credit as the person writing the whole story!
 Our DM and other players certainly help make it the awesome story it has ended up becoming.
-In our campaign I play the perpetually edgy teenager Pyre, who originally started as an inside joke to see how I could build the edgiest character possible.
-But, over time, she ended up becoming incredibly layered and complex and much more fun to play than I thought she would (originally, I really didn’t think she would last that long and was making a backup character almost a year after starting to play her.
-Now I hope I won’t have to use that second character for at loooong time).
+In our campaign I play the perpetually angsty gremlin Pyre, who originally started as an inside joke to see how I could build the edgiest character possible.
+But, over time, she ended up becoming incredibly layered and complex and much more fun to play than I thought she would (I really didn’t think she would last this long….).
+The story, however, has become equally layered, complex, and so interesting that I’ve felt compelled to share it with the world!

 Outside of working on Morning Ashes, I do quite a bit of freelance work for various projects.
 I consider myself am an avid rock climber, mountain hiker, and an advocate for environmental sustainability.
 I’m also quietly continuing my humble plan of world domination from when I was 10 years old.
 Putting hours upon hours into CivVI only mildly satiates this desire.

 Tools of the trade?